devMunyi/bookstore-cms/README.md

 # Bookstore CMS
-This Bookstore CMS is an application built with React & Redux that organizes books by name and category.
-Bookstore CMS, as it is implemented in React, is a single-page application able to add, remove, display, and select books by category.
+Bookstore CMS is an application that organizes books by name and category.
+User can add, remove, display, and select books by category.

 ## Built With